Forecasting Arctic Temperatures With Quantile Machine Learning: Results

 \subsection{Functional Forms}

 The quantile gradient-boosting algorithm learns associations between each predictor and the response, including the shapes of those relationships.
-The partial-dependence plots in Figure~\ref{fig:partial} show the relationships between the day counter in the left and the 14-day lagged temperature on the right with the 2~p.m.\ temperature response, each computed with all other predictors fixed at their means.
+The partial-dependence plots in Figure~\ref{fig:partial} show the relationships between the day counter on the left and the 14-day lagged temperature on the right with the 2~p.m.\ temperature response, each computed with the distributions of all other predictors unchanged.
 These are the two variables that dominate the fit.
 The black dots represent the partial-dependence values, and the solid blue lines show a loess smooth as a visual aid.

 Consistent with Figure~\ref{fig:imp}, strong relationships are evident.
-A look again at Figure~\ref{fig:TS} provides context.
+A look again at Figure~\ref{fig:TS} provides useful context here.
 The counter-based fitted values range from approximately $-3^{\circ}\mathrm{C}$ to $3^{\circ}\mathrm{C}$, and the lagged-temperature fitted values from about $-2.5^{\circ}\mathrm{C}$ to $5^{\circ}\mathrm{C}$.
 The first plot is roughly symmetric and concave, peaking during the summer months, consistent with the longitudinal pattern shown in Figure~\ref{fig:TS}.
 The second plot is S-shaped, with its steepest slope beginning immediately after the melting point at $0^{\circ}\mathrm{C}$ and plateauing near $-2.5^{\circ}\mathrm{C}$ at the left and $5^{\circ}\mathrm{C}$ at the right.
 The lagged observed temperatures have their strongest association with fitted temperatures just above the melting point.
 The practical significance of this threshold will be discussed in greater depth below.\footnote { The short horizontal strings of dots visible in the plot represent rounding artifacts; the values differ slightly. } The remaining four predictors also exhibit nonlinear relationships with the temperature response, but because of their comparatively small contributions to the fit, their partial-dependence plots are omitted in the interest of space.